A Clemson-Alabama rematch is the game college football needs

 GLENDALE, Ariz. -- It's not just that No. 1 Alabama versus No. 2 Clemson will give us the first national title rematch in the BCS/playoff era.
-It's not just that we have a sequel to the dynamic Deshaun Watson again squaring off with Nick Saban, perhaps the greatest coach in college football history, and his Olympian defense.
+It's not just that we've got a sequel to the dynamic Deshaun Watson again squaring off with Nick Saban, perhaps the greatest coach in college football history, and his Olympian defense.

-It's that both teams, for a second consecutive season, delivered such emphatic whippings in their respective semifinal games that we reasonably suspect we're headed for another classic, one that might even eclipse the 45-40 heavyweight fight that the Crimson Tide won last postseason.
+It's that both teams, for a second consecutive year, delivered such emphatic whippings in their respective semifinal games that we reasonably suspect we're headed for another classic, one that might even eclipse the 45-40 heavyweight fight that the Crimson Tide won last year.

 The Tide dispatched Washington 24-7, outgaining the overmatched Huskies 326 yards to 194.
-The Tigers drubbed Ohio State 31-0, outgaining the Buckeyes 470 yards to 215, while handing Urban Meyer his worst defeat and the program's first shutout loss since 1993.
-Last season, it was Alabama pitching the semifinal shutout, 38-0 against Michigan State, while Clemson merely rolled over Oklahoma 37-17.
+The Tigers drubbed Ohio State 31-0, outgaining the Buckeyes 470 yards to 215 while handing Urban Meyer his worst defeat and his program's first shutout loss since 1993.
+Last year, it was Alabama pitching the semifinal shutout, 38-0 against Michigan State, while Clemson merely rolled over Oklahoma 37-17.

 These are clearly the top two programs in college football.
-For the second consecutive season, they will play for the College Football Playoff National Championship Presented by AT&T (Jan.
+For the second consecutive year, they will play for the College Football Playoff National Championship Presented by AT&T (Jan.
 9, 8 p.m.
 ET, on ESPN/ESPN App) with just one defeat between them.
-Last season, Clemson was trying to become the first 15-0 FBS team in college football history.
+Last year, Clemson was trying to become the first 15-0 FBS team in college football history.
 This year, it's the Tide.

-"Honestly, this is the game we wanted," said Ben Boulware, Clemson's boisterous linebacker.
+"Honestly, this is the game we wanted," Clemson's boisterous linebacker Ben Boulware said.
 "We want our revenge.
 We want our redemption."

 The matchup is also enriched by difference.